Streaming into Normal and Express in secondary schools to stop in 2024; to be replaced by full subject-based banding

 The ministry will start full subject-based banding in about 25 schools next year and progressively apply it to all secondary schools, with streaming to end in 2024.

-Instead, all Sec 1 students in the 2024 batch will take subjects based on their ability and strengths.
+Instead, all Sec 1 students in the 2024 batch - the Primary Two cohort this year - will take subjects based on their ability and strengths.
 Subjects such as mathematics will be taught at three levels - G1, G2 and G3, with G standing for "General".
 G1 will roughly correspond to today's N(T) standard, G2 to N(A) standard, and G3 to Express standard.

 "It will list the subjects completed and the standard band of each subject," he added.
 "Singapore and Cambridge will co-brand this new certificate, as both are strong international brand names in education, which will enhance the recognition and value of the certificate."